Rectification in a mixture of active and passive particles subject to a ratchet potential: Introduction

-In this paper, we will study the transport properties of an active-passive mixture subjected to a ratchet potential, comprising a smooth sawtooth shape in one dimension (Fig.~\ref{fig:sawtooth_potential}).
-It is now established that active particles alone can generate a non-zero current in such a potential, even without interactions among the particles \cite{reichhardt_ratchet_2017}.
-Numerical and experimental evidences of active rectification were found in a variety of ratchet geometries, such as along curved walls \cite{nikola_active_2016}, in pores \cite{ghosh_self-propelled_2013} or funnels \cite{galajda_wall_2007}, as well as in sawtooth-shaped potentials \cite{mcdermott_collective_2016}.
-Separately, previous studies showed that a mixture of two species of passive particle, with one sensitive to a ratchet and the other not, could lead to non-trivial currents in the system, depending on the interactions between particles \cite{savelev_controlling_2003,savelev_manipulating_2004,savelev_controlling_2005,marchesoni_driven_2006}.
 However, less is known about the rectification of active-passive mixtures.
 Due to their out-of-equilibrium intrinsic nature, active particles should offer new pathways to rectify passive particles.
 Non-zero edge currents can be generated in a 2D mixture of chiral active particles and Brownian disks, by tuning the concentrations or imposing a temperature gradient \cite{reichhardt_reversibility_2019,zhu_rectification_2020}.
 Use of external, asymmetric potentials is also promising to sort mixtures; indeed, in recent experiments bacteria were shown to assist the transport of passive colloidal beads towards asymmetric micrometric obstacles \cite{koumakis_targeted_2013}.
 Less sharp but asymmetric obstacles, such as half-disks, can also rectify passive particles in a mixture \cite{rojas-vega_fast_2021}.
 A better understanding of the parameters influencing the passive particle flux induced by active motion is then necessary to control more accurately the currents in the system.

 We therefore study here a minimal, 1D model of an active-passive mixture, with strongly repulsive interactions (that prevent particles crossing), in a smoothed sawtooth potential.
 The active particles are run-and-tumble particles (RTPs) and the passive ones are Brownian.
+Compared to previous studies on rectification in mixtures of interacting passive particles, involving complex external potentials, the model here is simpler, and does not require an external drive.
+(Instead, the non-equilibrium forces come directly from the active particles.)